Keyboard shortcuts

 env.exit(0)

-The following actonc commands will all produce the same output.
+The following acton commands will all produce the same output.

-Any executable Acton program must have a root actor defined.
-Acton libraries (that are included in an another Acton program), do not need a root actor.
+Any executable Acton program must have a root actor.
+Acton libraries that are imported into another program do not.